Jarsky/Rustide/README.md

 Rust + Oxide 2.0 Server deployment and management

 ***This script is now deprecated for current Rust servers***<br>
-***Oxide 2.0 was discontinued and replaced with Umod***
+***Oxide 2.0 was discontinued and replaced with Umod in 2019***

-This script will maintain a Rust Experimental server with Oxide2 Mod by allowing the server to update automatically when the script is run.<br>
+This script will maintain a Rust "Experimental" server with Oxide2 Mod by allowing the server to update automatically when the script is run.<br>
-It will check and update both Rust Experimental & Oxide 2, and start the server automaticallyat the end of the script.<br>
+It will check and update both Rust Game & Oxide 2, and start the server automatically at the end of the script.<br>
 Currently updates are pushed out by Facepunch Studios approximately 5pm EDT every Thursday.<br>

 Features: